New Hampshire / Grafton County

 How are the schools in Lebanon, NH?

-Lebanon offers a strong educational environment, with public schools like Lebanon High School and Lebanon Middle School known for low student-teacher ratios.
-The city is also close to higher education institutions such as Dartmouth College and River Valley Community College, supporting lifelong learning opportunities.
+Lebanon offers quality education options, with public schools like Lebanon High School and Lebanon Middle School known for favorable student-to-teacher ratios.
+Families also have access to private schools and several nearby colleges, including Dartmouth College and River Valley Community College.
+The community is committed to educational excellence for all age groups.

 Public Schools